re4ldev/arch-laptop/README.md

 @srv | /srv | contains web and ftp servers, it is excluded to avoid data loss on rollbacks
 @tmp | /tmp | all directories containing temporary files and caches are excluded from snapshots
 @usr_local | /usr/local | used to manually install software, it is excluded to avoid uninstalling this softare on rollbacks
+@var | /var | this directory contains many variable files, including logs, temporary caches, third party products in /var/opt, and is the default location for many virtual machine images and databases.
+Therefore this subvolume is created to exclude all of this variable data from snapshots and is created with Copy-On-Write disabled.
+@swap | /swap | contains a swapfile which should be excluded from snapshots

 (TODO: review the subvolumes layout)\
 (TODO: for system integrity create subvolumes instead of directories for:\